oncelot/Alisu-Custom-Keyboard/README.md

 # Alisu-Custom-Keyboard
-this is my custom keyboard sandwich case, born combination from Arisu and Alice Case.
+This is my custom keyboard sandwich case, born combination from Arisu and Alice Case.

+Project Dxf